 Grow Fodder to Cut the Feed Bill

 A great idea for supplementing your chickens feed is to grow fodder.
 This is actually sprouted grains and packs a big nutrition punch.
 Murano Chicken Farm uses fodder to help keep the feed cost down.
-Fresh Eggs Daily has a step by step tutorial on sprouting fodder for your flock.
-I recommend reading both of these posts.
+In my book 50 Do it Yourself Projects for Chickens, I show the process in photos with a description.

 Adjust the amount of feed based on what you see left in the bowls at the end of the day.
 I want the chickens to have enough to eat both first thing out of the coop and also, to have feed available right before dark.
 These are the times I witness the most intense eating.
 In between, food should be available, as chickens will continue to graze all day long.

 We do not leave food in the coop while the chickens are sleeping.
 The feed left in the coop will attract vermin.
 You do not want to attract these pests, so I highly recommend taking the leftover feed back to the storage area at night.